-Description A one and a half storey detached chalet bungalow.
-Accommodation Ground Floor - Entrance vestibule, hallway, lounge, dining kitchen/familyroom, utility room, two bedrooms and bathroom with w.c.
-First Floor - Two bedrooms and shower room with w.c.
+Description A traditional style semi-detached chalet bungalow.
+Accommodation Ground Floor - Entrance vestibule, hallway, lounge, bedroom, dining kitchen with rear porch off, and shower room with w.c.
+First Floor - Two bedrooms and boxroom.

-Gross internal floor area (m2) 162 square metres or thereby.
-Neighbourhood and location The subjects are situated within an established residential area in the coastal village of Inverallochy, approximately two miles east of Fraserburgh.
-Other properties in the vicinity are generally of a mixed residential nature and local amenities are available in the village.
+Gross internal floor area (m2) 117 square metres or thereby.
+Neighbourhood and location The subjects are situated within a well established residential area in Fraserburgh.
+Other properties in the vicinity are generally of a similar nature and adequate amenities can be found within easy reach. --